-Deeming is used to work out your income from financial assets.
-This is added to income from other sources to work out your payment rate using the Income Test.
+Deeming is used to work out your income from financial investments for social security purposes.
+This is added to income from other sources to work out your payment rate using the income test.

-Deeming assumes that your financial assets earn a certain amount of income, no matter what they really earn.
+Deeming assumes that your financial investments earn a certain amount of income, no matter what they really earn.